 Glacier Tours in Iceland in December

-Glacier hiking in Iceland is also an obvious choice if you visit in December.
-The Solheimajokull glacier and Skaftafellsjokull glacier are relatively easy to hike at this time of year.
+Glacier hiking is also one of the best things to do in Iceland in December.
+The Solheimajokull Glacier and Skaftafellsjokull Glacier are two of the most accessible glaciers in Iceland and are relatively easy to hike at this time of year.

 Photo from Stunning 4 Hour Super Jeep & 3 Hour Glacier Hiking Tour at Falljokull by Skaftafell

-In December, most tours of this area are on-location, like this Skaftafell glacier hike (medium difficulty), so you'll have to meet your group at the park.
-You could also choose a two-day package and three-day package that include guided glacier hikes and tours of nearby sites, like the Jokulsarlon Glacier Lagoon or Seljalandsfoss waterfall.
+In December, most tours of this area are on location, like this Skaftafell Glacier hike (medium difficulty), so you'll have to meet your group at the park.
+You could also choose a 2-day northern lights and ice caving tour with glacier hiking.
+Another great option is a 3-day multi-day tour to the Golden Circle, South Coast, and Glacier Lagoon that includes guided glacier hikes and tours of nearby sites, like the Jokulsarlon Glacier Lagoon and Seljalandsfoss Waterfall.

 Glacier hikes are excellent because of the view, but it's so much more than that.
 They tickle your sense of adventure and are safely conducted by experienced glacier guides who can teach you all about their formation.